Data-driven prediction and origin identification of epidemics in population networks: Results

-Results are summarized in Table \ref{table:1}.
-Model $M_1$, corresponding to the correct origin of the disease at node 1, was found to have a significantly larger log evidence than all other models considered.
-Models which placed the origin at increasingly distant points generated increasingly less accurate and more uncertain results; models $M_{32}$ and $M_{43}$, which originate the disease in Group III, found the estimated noise $s$ to be two orders of magnitude larger than the reference value.
-If the correct model $M_1$ is not considered, the probabilities shift to $0.953$ for $M_8$, $0.047$ for $M_{14}$, and all other probabilities $\approx 10^{-20}$ or smaller, suggesting that topographic proximity to the true origin is the dominant factor in the evidence.
+A representative selection of results appear in Table \ref{table:1}.
+Model $M_1$, corresponding to the correct origin of the disease at node 1, has a significantly larger log evidence than all other models considered.
+Models which place the origin at increasingly distant points generate increasingly less accurate and more uncertain results; models $M_{32}$ and $M_{43}$, which originate the disease in Group III, find the estimated noise $\sigma$ to be two orders of magnitude larger than the reference value.
+Out of the models shown, if the correct model $M_1$ is not considered, the probabilities shift to $0.003$ for $M_8$, $0.997$ for $M_{14}$, and all other probabilities $\approx 10^{-13}$ or smaller, suggesting that topographic proximity to the true origin is the dominant factor in the evidence.

+The effect of topographic proximity on the model evidence appears visually in Fig \ref{fig:ms_vis}.
+Models $M_i$, $i = 1, \ldots, 44$ correspond to the epidemic beginning at node $i$; each node in the graph is colored by the estimated log evidence $\log Pr(M_i|\underline{D})$, where $\underline{D}$ are the noisy data obtained from a reference simulation beginning at node 1.
+In order that the fine detail be more visible, the color mapping is nonuniform such that node 1 (log evidence $-8.15$) is the only node in its color bin; other bins from log evidence $-360$ to $-250$ capture the range of behavior in the remaining nodes.
+Evidence decays with topographic distance within the first group and becomes negligible in the second and third groups, highlighting the improbability of the epidemic starting at these distant nodes and producing the noisy observations $\underline{D}$ corresponding to an epidemic outbreak at node 1.

+Lastly, we attempt origin identification via the same model selection approach for the perturbed model which generates data using an additional edge connecting nodes 16 and 44; results appear in Table \ref{table:1b}.
+Despite the misspecification, the correct model $M_1$ is selected with near certainty, though its log evidence is many orders of magnitude smaller than in the no-perturbation experiment ($-193.3884$ vs. $-8.1478$) owing to the high level of noise required to explain disagreements with the observed data.
+Models $M_{32}$ and $M_{43}$, both located in Group \RNum{3}, are also subject to significant drops in log evidence.
+A second notable difference is the reduced level of estimated noise for incorrect models $M_j$ -- the additional edge allows the disease to quickly reach nodes which are distant under the original model, thereby requiring less noise to explain discrepancies with the observed data.
+Overall, selection among origin models appears robust to perturbation.